Third Fitna: Usurpation of Yazid III

-Al-Walid II's accession was initially well received due to Hisham's unpopularity and his decision to increase army pay, but the mood quickly changed.
-Al-Walid II was reported to have been more interested in earthly pleasures than in religion, a reputation that may be confirmed by the decoration of the so-called "desert castles" (including Qusayr Amra and Khirbat al-Mafjar) that have been attributed to him.
-His accession was resented by some members of the Umayyad family itself, and this hostility deepened when he designated his two underage sons as his heirs and flogged and imprisoned his cousin, Sulayman ibn Hisham.
-Further opposition arose through his persecution of the Qadariyya sect, and through his involvement in the ever-present rivalry between the northern (Qaysi/Mudari) and southern (Kalbi/Yemeni) tribes.
-Like his father, al-Walid II was seen as pro-Qays, especially after his appointment of Yusuf ibn Umar al-Thaqafi as governor of Iraq, who tortured his Yemeni predecessor, Khalid al-Qasri, to death.
-It must be noted though that adherence was not clear cut, and men from both sides of the divide joined the other.

 In April 744, Yazid III, a son of al-Walid I (r.
 705–715), entered Damascus.
 His supporters, bolstered by many Kalbis from the surrounding region, seized the town and proclaimed him caliph.
 Al-Walid II, who was at one of his desert castles, fled to al-Bakhra near Palmyra.
 He mustered a small force of local Kalbis and Qaysis from Hims, but when Yazid III's far larger army under Abd al-Aziz ibn al-Hajjaj ibn Abd al-Malik arrived, most of his supporters fled.
 Al-Walid II was killed, and his severed head was sent to Damascus.
 A pro-Qaysi uprising in Hims followed, under the Sufyanid Abu Muhammad al-Sufyani, but its march on Damascus was decisively defeated by Sulayman who had been released from prison.
 Abu Muhammad was thrown in prison in Damascus along with al-Walid II's sons.